Movazed/Conversion-of-3D-Image-into-Floor-Plan/README.md

 This project provides a Python script to convert a top-down 3D image into a 2D floor plan using OpenCV.
 The script processes the image to detect edges, find contours, and draw the floor plan.

+The script will generate and save the following images in the same directory as the input image:

+Original image
+Preprocessed image (blurred)
+Edge-detected image
+Final floor plan

 ## Requirements

 - Python 3.x